ppbrown/fluxcd-public-demo/README.md

 The existing "Set up Flux for the first time" walkthroughs require that you set up github credentials with special privs for access.
 If you already KNOW you want to use Flux, you should follow the standard setup.

-However, if you aren't sure whether Flux CD is worth the hassle yet, then this demo is for you.
+However, if you aren't sure whether Flux CD is worth the hassle yet, then this demo lets you skip that.
+With just a few commands from your workstation, you will be up and running with a Flux-managed demo application in your Kubernetes cluster.

 ## This repo vs your own